neon-ninja/IEA/Professional-Staff-H-L-IEA.md

  E4.1     Where an employee is required to travel to or from work outside regular hours and the employer
           considers the safety of the employee is at risk the employer may provide free transport.
  E4.2     For further information on transport and travel, please refer to the Travel Policy.
-Professional Individual Employment Agreement – Bands H – L                                             August 2021 E5       MOTOR VEHICLE MILEAGE RATE
+Professional Individual Employment Agreement – Bands H – L                                               July 2022 E5       MOTOR VEHICLE MILEAGE RATE
  E5.1     Where the use of a private vehicle for official business has been approved, the employee shall be paid
           a motor vehicle allowance the equivalent of the standard Inland Revenue Department rates for work related kms.
           For further information on private motor vehicle use, please refer to the Travel Expenses and Booking Procedures.
-Professional Individual Employment Agreement – Bands H – L                                           August 2021 SECTION F:         HOLIDAYS AND LEAVE
+Professional Individual Employment Agreement – Bands H – L                                            July 2022 SECTION F:         HOLIDAYS AND LEAVE
  F1       PUBLIC HOLIDAYS
  F1.1     The following days shall be observed as public holidays: